-The following is a (non-exhaustive) list of some of the practical things which should be considered in advance about the arrangements for accommodation:

-- Location: central and remote locations both present different challenges - Accommodation facility: health & safety of building confirmed by owners/providers - Appropriate safeguards are in place for accommodation where the same areas can be accessed by others e.g. if staying in a hotel can other guests and hotel staff access this area? - Special access or adaptive aids required by members of staff or volunteers or children or young people
+The following is a (non-exhaustive) list of some of the practical things which should be considered in advance about the arrangements for accommodation: • Location: central and remote locations both Environmental factors ٠ present different challenges Personal safety issues • · Accommodation facility: health & safety of For overnight stays, agree who is sharing with building confirmed by owners/providers whom before you go.
+This will enable suitable Appropriate safeguards are in place for sharing in terms of age and gender. accommodation where the same areas can be Parents/carers and the children and young accessed by others e.g. if staying in a hotel can people should be consulted in advance about other guests and hotel staff access this area? arrangements for sharing, where possible and appropriate, and there should be a certain Special access or adaptive aids required by amount of flexibility as friendships can change members of staff or volunteers or children or young people